Transparent PNG_V1.png

 PhD student Nicole Stucke successfully defends her dissertation titled, “Will it Sink or Float?
 Examining Gender Differences in Science-task Persistence in Childhood and the Role of Gender-Related Stereotypes and Beliefs.”

-Undergraduate research assistant, Armita Davdar, wins ‘Best Research Poster’ at the 2024 OSCAR Celebration!
+Undergraduate research assistant, Armita Dadvar, wins ‘Best Research Poster’ at the 2024 OSCAR Celebration!

-Armita Davdar wins summer OSCAR URSP award to conduct a meta-analysis with Sabine!
+Armita Dadvar wins summer OSCAR URSP award to conduct a meta-analysis with Sabine!

 Sabine publishes paper ‘Broadening convenience samples to advance theory and reduce bias in developmental science’ (co-authored with Mike Frank).
 Read the preprint here.

-Armita Davdar wins OSCAR URSP award to conduct research with PhD candidate, Nicole Stucke!
+Armita Dadvar wins OSCAR URSP award to conduct research with PhD candidate, Nicole Stucke!

 New Paper!
 Do masks disrupt perception of and responses to ‘kindchenschema’?
 Check out our latest publication in Nature’s Scientific Reports!